 The benefit of pack walks are mostly for the human rather than the dogs, as a dog walker can earn significantly more money per hour by walking up to eight dogs simultaneously.
 They charge low fees to attract clients, and walk huge groups of dogs, paying no attention to the group dynamic, or if each dog is coping and happy.

-A group or ‘pack walk’ can lead to:
+A poorly managed group or ‘pack walk’ can lead to:

-- a lack of care and individual attention for each dog.
+- a lack of care and individual attention for each dog as there are too many to observe

-- extrovert or aggressive dogs practising bullying behaviours (and whatever we practice, we get better at), becoming increasingly more aggressive.
+- extrovert or aggressive dogs practising bullying behaviours and becoming increasingly more aggressive

 Without expert training in canine behaviour management, some dog walkers use techniques popularised on TV to address these new behaviour issues, using tactics such as the ‘alpha roll’, jerking the lead, smacking or shouting, often worsening the problem, as well as creating new ones.
 They do not realise that their actions are the root cause of the problems.